the-infocom-files/deadline/docs/README.md

 ## Version History

 Zarf's Obsessively Complete Infocom Catalog holds copies of the game files for every existing version of Deadline listed in the Infocom Fact Sheet.
-It also holds the source files for the versions 27/831005 and 28/850129.
+It also holds the source files for versions 27/831005 and 28/850129.

 | Release | Serial | Story File                | Zarf Sources       | Historical Sources |
 | -------:|:------:|:-------------------------:|:------------------:|:------------------:|